jo0704/Programming_Project/README.md

 works with a language model: British National Corpus \
 what makes sense? small letters only, capitalization, etc, tokenization \
 xml files from the ARCHER corpus for years 1600-1700 (they will be used to create the dev and test set as used in the original code): https://drive.switch.ch/index.php/s/DdWK9EtCxQkePuo (public access) \
-to read the xml files, run xml_parser.py \
+to read the xml files, run:
+'python3 xml_parser.py'
-this will output the text file 1600_1700.txt that is in the folder Norvig
+this will output the text file '1600_1700.txt' that is in the folder Norvig

 2. VARD2: rule-based preprocessing